microsoft/pai/docs/manual/cluster-admin/basic-management-operations.md

 #### 7. Configure services-configuration.yaml

-If you are configuring for the first time, `services-configuration.yaml` may not exist in the dev-box container.
+If you are configuring PAI service for the first time, `services-configuration.yaml` may not exist in the dev-box container.
 You should follow the procedure below to change the configuration file and make it effective.
-Close the pylon service, pull the OpenPAI configuration file `services-configuration.yaml` to the local, change the configuration file, upload the configuration file, and restart the pylon service.
+Then, stop the pylon service, pull the OpenPAI configuration file `services-configuration.yaml` to the local, change the configuration file, upload the configuration file, and restart the pylon service.
 The commands you need are:
 ```bash
 ./paictl.py service stop -n pylon
 ./paictl.py config pull -o <config-folder>